-I’ve discovered the wealth in this industry for a long time like 7 – 8 years ago because I had a family friend that was into the business.
-My friend then was making 5k – 12k weekly depending on how much effort he puts into the work.
+I discovered the wealth in this industry for a long time like 7 – 8 years ago because I had a family friend that was into the business.
+My friend then was making 5k – 12k weekly depending on how much effort he put into the work.

-He was in money then and even though he took time for him to tell me about his money-making secrets.
+He was in money then and even though it took time for him to tell me about his money-making secrets.
 I already knew.
-Till today laundry business is still gaining grounds in Nigeria despite the fact that many people now own a washing machine.
+Till today laundry business is still gaining ground in Nigeria despite the fact that many people now own a washing machine.

 Because yes, it is easy to own a washing machine but what if you do not have time to wash?
 This is the life of a busy Nigerian that is trying to make ends meet.
 The other day my friend was charged N3,000 just for drycleaning his suit.